cak1207/CSCI-335-03-Group-03/README.md

 Example: python code/cli.py svm data/twitter_validation.csv twitter_validation_pred.csv

+Make sure model_type is svm or bert and that both input_path and output_path are .csv the input csv should have 4 columns each being "tweet_id", "entity", "sentiment", "tweet_content" the output csv will be the same as input csv but will add a new column called predicted which will give the predicted sentiment of the tweet.

-Make sure model_type is svm or bert and that both input_path and output_path are .csv Based off model_type the program will use the model in best_svm_pipeline.pkl or best_bert_pipeline.pkl which are located in the data directory to predict the input_file given.
+Based off model_type the program will use the model in best_svm_pipeline.pkl or best_bert_pipeline.pkl which are located in the data directory to predict the input_file given.
 Then it will give save the results to the output_file name given and the output_file name will be located in the data directory.